top of page

 II.
 Agile Strategy & Technical Discovery

 III.
-Implementation: Delivering the Product Increment
+Implementation: Orchestrating the Product Increment

 Initial Constraint

-The Agile Solution
+The Strategic Solution

-Impact
+System Impact

 "Connect your mobile device."